 But, this is not what’s needed for your business.

-A Facebook PAGE allows you a vast number of business options and insights on your audience.
+A Facebook PAGE allows you a a huge number of business options and insights on your audience.
 You don’t have access to these on a profile.

 And, most importantly, it’s actually against Facebook’s terms of service for you to use a Facebook Profile for business.
 You need to be running your business from a Page.